Friday, May 8, 2020

 Who wins is the one he feeds

-the gentleman or the beast
+The gentleman or the beast

-the calm and quiet surface
+The calm and quiet surface

-or the tempest underneath
+Or the tempest underneath

-While the man sets the table
+Though a noble sets the table

-a darker half looks to feast
+A darker half looks to feast

-will be the one he needs
+Will be the one we need

-pretends to be a mortal man
+Pretends to be a mortal man

-yet wilding under the skin
+Yet wilding under the skin

 Destroyed from the outside in

-still they'll never understand
+Still they'll never understand

-it's the prize he cannot win
+It's the prize he cannot win

-he can never be the plan
+He can never be the plan

 The monster wants to pull it

-unzip that façade like a suit
+Shed that façade like a suit

-slither out of that frail knit
+Slither from that frail knit

-to take his place among the root
+And take his place at the root

-A former personality split
+His feral personality split

-now becomes the master brute
+Now becomes the master brute

-with no hope or silver bullets
+With no hope or silver bullets

-the wolf who ate is absolute
+The wolf who ate is absolute